niklabh/js-order/README.md

 # js-order
 order details in react, node.js

+Backend is created with express js.
+Frontend is created with react.js.

-To Run copy serviceAccountKey.json in backend go to backend and start:
+To Run copy serviceAccountKey.json in backend then go to backend and start server:

 ```
 > cp serviceAccountKey.json /path/to/js-order/backend/